-- 10.1 These guidelines are correct at the time of publishing. - 10.2 RAA reserves the right to amend, alter or change these guidelines at any time, and it is your responsibility to ensure that they check the relevant website prior to application. - 10.3 Without limiting any rights, the RAA (or another NSW agency) in its sole discretion may recover funds from the applicant, and determine that a debt is due, if evidence indicates that the applicant: - a) did not meet the eligibility criteria; - b) received an over-payment of the grant (whether of the up-front grant or of an additional grant payment); or - c) spent any part of the grant on costs which were not eligible items or activities.
+- 10.1 These guidelines are correct at the time of publishing. - 10.2 The RAA reserves the right to amend, alter or change these guidelines at any time, and it is your responsibility to ensure that they check the relevant website prior to application. - 10.3 Without limiting any rights, the RAA (or another NSW agency), in its sole discretion, may recover funds from the applicant and determine that a debt is due if evidence indicates that the applicant: - a) did not meet the eligibility criteria - b) received an over-payment of the grant (whether of the up-front grant or of an additional grant payment) or - c) spent any part of the grant on costs that were not eligible items or activities. - 10.4 Note that additional important information is contained in the program Frequently Asked Questions (FAQs) and applicants are advised to familiarise themselves with the FAQs. - 10.5 Note that the Goods and Services Tax (GST) is not included in the payment of claims regardless of whether the applicant is registered for GST.
+For example, for a \$10,000 invoice that includes GST, the RAA would pay \$9,090.
+That is, the \$10,000 total amount less \$910 GST.
+Please consult with your accountant or financial advisor for further advice.